 Hydrocodone may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in serum amylase.
-Regularly evaluate patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.
+Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.

-Increased Risk of Seizures in Patients with Seizure Disorders of seizures occurring in other clinical settings associated with seizures.
-Regularly evaluate patients with a history of seizure disorders for worsened seizure control during hydrocodone bitartrate and acetaminophen tablet therapy.
+Increased Risk of Seizures in Patients with Seizure Disorders

+The hydrocodone in Hydrocodone Bitartrate and Acetaminophen Tablets may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
+Follow patients with a history of seizure disorders for worsened seizure control during hydrocodone bitartrate and acetaminophen tablet therapy.